Eating Disorder Tests

 Who among the population are most vulnerable to develop eating disorders?

-As mentioned earlier, eating disorders can affect people of any age, gender, ethnicity, or background.
-However, certain factors may increase the risk of developing an eating disorder.
+As mentioned earlier, eating disorder tests can be taken by people of any age, gender, ethnicity, or background.
+However, certain factors may increase the risk of developing an eating disorder, and resulting in different results of the eating disorder tests.
 These risk factors include:

 - Genetics: Research suggests that genetics may play a role in the development of eating disorders.
 People with a family history of eating disorders may be more likely to develop one themselves.